WiseFox-Tr/bmi_calculator---flutter_training---/README.md

 ## What you will learn

-- How to use Flutter themes to create coherent branding.
+- Use Flutter themes to create coherent branding.
-- How to create multi-page apps using Flutter Routes and Navigator.
+- Create multi-page apps using Flutter Routes and Navigator.
-- How to extract and refactor Flutter Widgets with a click of the button.
+- Extract and refactor Flutter Widgets.
-- How to pass functions as parameters and fields.
+- Pass functions as parameters and fields.
-- How to use the GestureDetector Widget to detect more than just a tap.
+- Use the GestureDetector Widget to detect more than just a tap.
-- How to use custom colour palettes by using hex codes.
+- Use custom colour palettes.
-- How to customise Flutter Widgets to achieve a specific design style.
+- Customise Flutter Widgets to achieve a specific design style.
 - Understand Dart Enums and the Ternary Operator.
 - Learn about composition vs. inheritance and the Flutter way of creating custom UI.
 - Understand the difference between const and final in Dart and when to use each.